primitiveshaun wrote this!

 The advent of 2020 brought with it an air of reflection and reminiscence around the globe.

-As 2 × (2 × (222 + 22) − 2) dawned upon us, the increased digitisation of our culture, our lives and our history became ever more apparent.
+As 2 × (2 × (222 + 22) − 2) dawned upon us, the increased digitisation of our culture, our lives and our history became more apparent than ever before.

-Then-and-now challenges boomed across social media.
-Surges of people pedantically posting photos of how they have changed in ten years.
+With then-and-now challenges booming across social media.
+Surges of people pedantically posted pictures of how they have changed over ten years.
 The internet, in turn learning and feeding it’s data to little Criminal Minds-esqueprofiling robots.

 If you remember further back then you are probably just miffed that 2015 has been, and gone, yet you still don’t own a hoverboared!

 I too found my myself squinting back through time to where all this Primitive stuff began.

 The Internet, or specifically the World Wide Web, was born deep in the belly of CERN.
 Between 1989 and 1991Sir Tim Berners-Lee, a renowned Colonel of the Geeksphere, took some advanced technologies, created some new stuff (HTML), put it all together, and birthed the monster we now know as The Web.